Jørgen Abild Andersen

 Steven Blockmans is a senior research fellow and the head of the 'EU foreign policy' and 'politics and institutions' units of the Centre for European Policy Studies (CEPS).
 His expertise lies at the crossroads of international and EU law and governance.
 Steven is also a Professor of EU External Relations Law and Governance at the University of Amsterdam (part-time), a visiting professor at the University of Leuven, and one of the founding members of the Centre for the Law of EU External Relations (CLEER).

 Articles by Steven Blockmans

 Christian Bluth joined the Bertelsmann Stiftung in 2016, where he works as a trade expert in the Global Economic Dynamics team.
-He hold a PhD from the University of Cambridge and a Master’s from Sciences Po
+He holds a PhD from the University of Cambridge and a Master’s from Sciences Po.

 Christian Borggreen is Director of International Policy in the Brussels office of the Computer & Communications Industry Association.
 He leads CCIA’s work on digital trade, privacy and Internet governance and engagement with international institutions.